 A cheerleader and supporter

-It is SO helpful to have someone (other than your best friend, a family member or partner) cheering you on from the sideline.
+It is SO helpful to have someone (other than your best friend, a family member or partner) cheering you on from the side line.

 The consultant gets it.
 They understand the focus required, how stressful and emotionally draining preparing an RFP response can be.
-“You’ve got this”, “you are doing a great job” – these words of encouragement are motiviating!
+“You’ve got this”, “you are doing a great job” – these words of encouragement are motivating!
 Particularly, when you are not receiving encouragement or support from internal stakeholders because they are preoccupied with their workload or they can see that you have everything under control.

 Access to additional experience bid response resources

-Often the consultant will have a great contact list of additional resources that you can tap into, for example, graphic designers, proofreaders and copywriters.
+Often the consultant will have a great contact list of additional resources that you can tap into, for example, graphic designers, proof readers and copywriters.

 Conclusion – why you need experience bid response consultants